Want to win more new clients? Put some extra effort into your marketing agency's SEO proposals!

 What Is an SEO Proposal, Really?

-An SEO proposal is essentially your agency’s sales pitch—it's your chance to convince a new client that your agency is the perfect fit for them.
+An SEO proposal is essentially your agency’s sales pitch—it's your chance to convince a new client that your marketing agency is the perfect fit for them.
 For existing clients, bringing up search engine optimization is an opportunity to upsell with an SEO project.

-An easy-to-understand proposal is also going to save you a lot of headaches down the road as your clients will know exactly what to expect from you, and when they should expect it.
+An easy-to-understand proposal is also going to save you a lot of headaches down the road, as your clients will know exactly what to expect from you and when they should expect it.

 Keep reading to learn everything that you should include in an SEO proposal that will help you win more clients.